 I think it is important to have 2-3 dips available on your board.
-Whether it is a hummus, other dip like this Thai Salad Dressing or cheese ball!
+Whether it is a hummus, other dip like Thai Salad Dressing or cheese ball!
 We created a simple cheese ball recipe that we included on our board.

 The dips, spread and cheese balls can actually be prepared ahead of time.
 Prep these things the day before to save time.